Inference via robust optimal transportation: theory and methods: Appendix

-Assume we want to estimate data distribution through some parametric model $g_{\theta}$ indexed by a parameter $\theta$.
-For the sake of exposition, let us think of a regression model, where $\theta$ characterizes the conditional mean to which we add an innovation term.
 Now, suppose the innovations are i.i.d. copies of a random variable having normal distribution.
 The following ROBOT-based procedure can be applied to eliminate the effect of outliers: (i) estimate $\theta$ based on the observations and compute the variance $\tilde{\sigma}^2$ of the residual term; (ii) solve the ROBOT problem between the residual term and a normal distribution whose variance is $\tilde{\sigma}^2 $ to detect the outliers; (iii) remove the detected outliers and update the estimate of $\theta$; (iv) calculate the variance $\tilde{\sigma}^2$ of the updated residuals; (v) repeat (ii) and (iii) until $\theta$ converges or the number of iterations is reached.
 More details are given in Algorithm \ref{alg:robust estimation}.
 For convenience, we still denote the output of Algorithm \ref{alg:robust estimation} as $g_{\theta}$.